dev-alex-alex2006hw/docker-ovftool/README.md

 ---------------------
 The container automatically issues a ```--help``` if there are no commands listed.

 As an example of usage here we use ```ovftool``` to upload a CoreOS OVF file to a vCloud Director VApp.
+CoreOS is a work in progress with vCD, but use this as an example of how it should work.

 ```docker run -ti ovftool:4.0.0 --acceptAllEulas http://alpha.release.core-os.net/amd64-usr/561.0.0/coreos_production_vmware_ova.ova "vcloud://yourname@domain@us-virginia-1-4.vchs.vmware.com:443?org=ae010611-6b0b-4f56-a468-ce81f196b51b&vdc=VDC1&vapp=coreos01"```